Gireesh123174/SunbaseAssignment/README.md

         .Configure your IDE to deploy the application to Apache Tomcat.
         .Start Tomcat and deploy the project to the server.
    2. Access the Application:
-        .Open a web browser and go to http://localhost:8080/StudentCRUDApp (replace 8080 with your Tomcat port if different).
+        .Open a web browser and go to http://localhost:8080/StudentCRUDApp (replace 8080 with your Tomcat port if different).</br>

    - Features
 1. Create: Add new students to the database.